Komodo123/gadgetzan/README.md

 ## Copyright

 ©1996 - 2022 Blizzard Entertainment, Inc. All rights reserved.
-Battle.net, Diablo III, Hearthstone, Starcraft II, World of Warcraft, and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.
+Battle.net, Diablo III, Hearthstone, StarCraft II, World of Warcraft, and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.